Masefield Road, Hartlepool, Cleveland TS25 4JY

 Click For More Information

-We have started a parent working party so that parent's valuable views and ideas can be shared.
-The working party will support the school in self-evaluation and development planning.
+We have started a parents forum so that parent's valuable views and ideas can be shared.
+The parents forum will support the school in self-evaluation and development planning.

-The working party will meet once every half term there will also be a whole school parents forum which will meet the week after where information discussed during the working party will be shared.
+The parents forum will meet once every half term there will also be a whole school parents forum which will meet the week after where information discussed during the working party will be shared.
 All parents are welcome to attend the parents forum.

 Headteacher 'drop-in' sessions every Friday